 When does STC provide support?

 Student Technology Collaborative provides support throughout the academic year.
-Limited support is provided during summer months, Spring Break, and the Thanksgiving Recess.
-Support is not provided during the Winter Recess or during our employee training period the week prior to the start of Fall Semester classes.
+Limited support is provided during the summer months, Spring Break, and Thanksgiving Recess.
+Support is not provided during the Winter Recess.

 How quickly will my problem be solved?

 Technology problems come in all shapes and sizes, from simple set-up questions to massive computer overhauls.
 The speed at which your request is resolved will depend on the nature of the problem.
 If the issue requires hardware replacements, the request may take several days, or more than a week if it is necessary to return your unit to the manufacturer for more specialized repair.